chrismooredev/jvm-find-rs/README.md

 Retrieves the path to the directory for the system's Java installation.

 Also provides helper functions to find specific files/folders within the installation.

+Designed for use in build scripts, but can be used in regular libraries/applications just fine as well.